app-sre/deployment-validation-operator/README.md

-# Deployment Validator Operator
+# Deployment Validation Operator

 ## Description

-The Deployment Validator Operator (DVO) checks deployments and other resources against a curated collection of best practices.
+The Deployment Validation Operator (DVO) checks deployments and other resources against a curated collection of best practices.

 These best practices focus mainly on ensuring that the applications are fault-tolerant.